 First response time is an average measure of how long it takes for customer support to respond to a customer or act on a support ticket.
 For example, if a support request was sent by a customer at 7 a.m. and they received a response by 8 a.m., the first response time for that interaction would be one hour for that day for that customer.

 By tracking this metric each day and week, you can easily see areas for improvement and the times when help is most often needed.
 The first response time is critical to keeping customers happy and engaged with the product.

 Time to close a support ticket

 The time to close a support ticket is a measure of how long it takes for the support team to completely resolve an issue.
 This is different than first response time and shows a more holistic perspective on customer satisfaction.
 No matter how quickly you respond to the original request, the ticket or request will not be closed until the problem has been completely resolved and the customer is satisfied.

 Churn is a measure of what was lost during a given period in terms of customers, dollars, etc. It’s important to understand that no matter how good your software is, some customers will naturally cancel each month.
 So, planning for a healthy amount of cancellations is not a bad thing.

-The most simple view of monthly customer churn is calculated by dividing the number of customers lost in a month by the prior month total.
-While it is good to know customer churn, in software companies it is even more important to know the revenue lost through churn each month.
-Over time, you can work to reduce not only the number of customers who cancel, but also the revenue associated with those lost customers.
+The simplest view of monthly customer churn is calculated by dividing the number of customers lost in a month by the prior month total.
+While it is good to know customer churn, in software companies, it is even more important to know the revenue lost through churn each month.
+Over time, you can work to reduce not only the number of customers who cancel but also the revenue associated with those lost customers.

 Active users are the number of people actively using the product.
 This is another common benchmark used to determine the growth and relative size of a software company’s customer base.
-Active users usually do not include past users who have cancelled and are no longer active.
+Active users usually do not include past users who have canceled and are no longer active.

 New monthly recurring revenue (New MRR)